-Since entering the blogosphere, I’ve tried to become more tech-savvy/aware, and I feel like I’ve made some decent strides.
+Since entering the blogosphere, I’ve tried to become more tech-savvy/aware, and I feel like I’ve made some decent headway.
 (I have an iPhone!
 I make the tweets!)
-However, I still tend to be fashionably late to every tech party, and it usually takes a while for me to hit my stride.
+However, I still tend to be fashionably late to every tech party, and it usually takes me a while to hit my stride.
 For this reason, I find it very stressful that new social media outlets seem to pop up on the reg.
 As soon as I think I’ve got a handle on one, a different new-fangled “social networking service” has become trendy.
 It’s like virtual whack-a-mole, and I’m exhausted.
 I mean, WHAT IS REDDIT?

 This is why I need an intern.